fullstacksjs/eslint-config/README.md

 ## Modules API

-You can fine tune module detection by overriding it, `init` function accepts options as its first argument to control enabled modules.
+You can fine-tune module detection by overriding it, the `init` function accepts options as its first argument to control enabled modules.

 ```typescript
 interface Options {